kg6onn/Arduino_Turnout_Library/README.md

 The library contains an overloaded constructor so you have the option of controling a turnout with the library's built-in push button control or using your own system to determine when the turnout will be thrown.
-It also contains special functions that allow the library to be incorporated into Arduino sketches for use with Model Railroad Control System's CPNode library.
+It also contains special functions that allow the library to be incorporated into Arduino sketches for use with Model Railroad Control System's cpNode library.

 Installing Library: